ToniTani/DinoApp/README.md

 Android Course Project contains various different tasks that are demonstrated below.

 ## Company Search from YTJ api
 Search results show the company's name, business ID, company form and date of registration.
-The business ID, company form and registration date can be displayed by clicking on the company name.
-User can filter the results based on the text entered in search.
+Business ID, company form and registration date can be displayed by clicking on the company name.
+User can filter results based on the text entered in the searchbox.

 ![newytj2](https://user-images.githubusercontent.com/43187463/102723874-fd6ab300-4313-11eb-9b8e-9c70c54429d5.gif)